rboric/react-hrm-app/README.md

 ### Time Off Requests

 Workers can submit time off requests through the app, specifying the desired duration and reason for the absence.
 Admin users can review and manage these requests, grant them or deny them.
-The time off tab provides an organized overview of current and past requests.
+The 'time off' tab provides an organized overview of current and past requests.

 ### Profile Management